Contact Us

 Singapore’s political stability sets it apart from other countries in the region, making it an attractive destination for any semiconductor company looking to diversify its manufacturing bases and supply chains amidst growing geopolitical tensions.

-Singapore’s favourable tax and regulatory environment, coupled with its investment incentives and competitive logistics costs, have made it an appealing destination for high-value-added manufacturing investments.
+Singapore’s favourable tax and regulatory environment, investment incentives, and competitive logistics costs have made it an appealing destination for high-value-added and advanced manufacturing investments.
+Significant financial commitments towards advanced semiconductor manufacturing processes and technologies are driving growth in various markets such as automotive and 5G mobility.

 Competitive Capabilities

-Singapore has established itself as a leader in wafer fabrication, assembly, and testing.
+Singapore has established itself as a leader in wafer fabrication, assembly, and testing, playing a crucial role in the production of integrated circuits within its expansive semiconductor ecosystem.

 This competitive edge allows the country to capitalise on shifts towards Southeast Asia and attract investments from big players in the industry.